Cosmos World Foundation Model Platform for Physical AI: Tokenizer

 We also evaluate our tokenizers on standard image and video benchmarking datasets, including MS-COCO 2017~\citep{lin2015mscoco}, ImageNet-1K~\citep{deng2009imagenet}, and DAVIS~\citep{perazzi2016benchmark}.
 To facilitate the video tokenization study for Physical AI applications, we curate a video dataset that covers many video categories for Physical AI, ranging from fish-eye, robotics, driving, human activities, and spatial navigation.
 The dataset is available at \href{https://github.com/NVlabs/TokenBench}{github.com/NVlabs/TokenBench}.

 As shown in~\cref{fig:compression_quality_scatter_plots}, our evaluation results demonstrate Cosmos Tokenizer significantly outperforms existing tokenizers by a large margin---for instance, achieving a +4 dB PSNR improvement in reconstruction quality on DAVIS videos.
 It runs up to $12\times$ faster and can encode videos up to 8 seconds at 1080p and 10 seconds at 720p in one shot without running out of memory on a single NVIDIA A100 GPU with 80GB memory.
-A suite of pre-trained models, with spatial compression of $8\times$ and $16\times$, and temporal compression factors of $4\times$ and $8\times$ is available at \href{https://github.com/NVIDIA/Cosmos-Tokenizer}{github.com/NVIDIA/Cosmos-Tokenizer}.